Gressoney St Jean – Valtournenche: 33 km 3187 D+

 Since January I had been applying a camphor spray to my feet almost daily to strengthen the skin.
 Two weeks before the Tor I started applying a more expensive spray in the morning and a cream at night: the products did what they promised and the skin of my feet became harder or at least as hard as it needed to be to withstand the rigors of 250 kilometers in the Alps.

 Once again I was undecided whether to go to medical and try to get my ankles taped or take a shower: I opted for the shower again because it was quicker and it made me feel great.
 The only problem was I’d have to slide back into the same softshell pants I had been wearing since day one: it sure wasn’t pleasant.
-I had brought a second pair with me to the Alps but left the other pair in my travel bag to make space for warm weather gear.
+I had bought a second pair with me to the Alps but left the other pair in my travel bag to make space for warm weather gear.
 A regrettable planning mistake but maybe it could still be fixed.

 Suddenly the possessed guy who had been sleeping in the granny’s room in stage 4 walked in complaining the doctor had told he had asthma.
 I asked him if he wanted to use my inhaler but he said he was OK, he had never had asthma before and he said he was OK.
-Then I asked him if he wanted some holy water but of course he didn’t get it and stared at me.
+Then I asked him if he wanted some holy water but of course, he didn’t get it and stared at me.
 I loved the guy, this far into the Tor, some of the people you had been going meeting repeatedly, were turning into strangers you had shared so much with, they didn’t feel like strangers anymore.